pxc/gitbook/text/49_Browsing_Git_Objects/0_ Browsing_Git_Objects.markdown

 blob, a tree, a commit, or a tag.

-The simplest commit to find is the HEAD commit, which we can find from .git/HEAD:
+The simplest commit to find is the HEAD commit, which we can find from `.git/HEAD`:

     $ cat .git/HEAD
     ref: refs/heads/master

-As you can see, this tells us which branch we're currently on, and it tells us this by naming a file under the .git directory, which itself contains a SHA1 name referring to a commit object, which we can examine with cat-file:
+As you can see, this tells us which branch we're currently on, and it tells us this by naming a file under the `.git` directory, which itself contains a SHA1 name referring to a commit object, which we can examine with `cat-file`:

     $ cat .git/refs/heads/master
     c4d59f390b9cfd4318117afde11d601c1085f241